 It is only at this point that we can go into petitions.
 There are seven petitions, but notice the order of the petitions.
 The first three petitions have to do with God.
 God is given His supreme place and then and only then should we go into the four petitions for ourselves.
 It is only when God has been given His proper place that all other things fall into their proper place.

 "Hallowed be thy name."
 “Hallowed” means “honored.”
 Holy is the name which should be hallowed or honored,.
 We should begin our prayer with worship, ascribing praise and honor to Him who is worthy of it.
 We should treat God’s name as no other name.
 We should give God the uniqueness that no other name deserves.
 When we say, “Hallowed be thy name” we are rearranging the words and we are really saying, “Thy name, be hallowed.”

 Beginning with this first petition to our Father, we are asking the Father that His name be made holy.
 When we say "hallowed be thy name," we ask that it should be hallowed in us, who are in Him; but also in others whom God’s grace still awaits, that we may obey the precept that obliges us to pray for everyone, even our enemies.

-"Thy kingdom come."
 After worship, we should pray for the advancement of God’s cause, putting His interests first.
 Specifically, we should pray for the day when God will set up His kingdom here on earth and reign in righteousness.
+We can rearrange the words into the way we speak.
 When we say, “Thy kingdom come” we are really petitioning “Come, thy kingdom.”
-We should rearrange the words into the way we speak.
 When we say, "Thy kingdom come," we are calling forth God’s perfect plan for us here on earth.

 Now that we have made our petitions concerning God, we are ready to go into the four petitions concerning ourselves and our own personal needs.
 Even though we are praying for ourselves, we are also praying for others as well.
 Hear, the “us” and “our” in the next three petitions.